Defining Giclee

 Certificate of Authenticity

-Giclee prints captured from an original on our Phase One system and printed on archival media come with a certificate of authenticity.
+Giclee prints captured from an original on our Fuji GFX system and printed on archival media come with a certificate of authenticity.
 Certificates detail the camera used to capture the file, the inks and media used to create the prints, and information related to the original and the print.
 (The artist fills in specific info about the print and original.)
 Certificates are not provided for prints under 8.5×11.

 Now your prints are giclee!